alexei-matveev/gtypist/lessons/c.typ

  :we well were what when where which while who will with work would :years you your

-T:We now concentrate on words amongst the top one thousand most frequently used that :can be types using only the HOME row.
+T:We now concentrate on words amongst the top one thousand most frequently used :that can be types using only the HOME row.

 I:(3)
 *:_C_R_C16_3